-- TM: Glows yellow to indicate that the Card has been placed in test mode.
+- TM: Glows yellow to indicate that the mDSL Rack Card has been placed in test mode.
 The unit can be placed in test mode by the local user or by the remote user.
-The TM LED will flash for 40 msec when a valid packet is received from the Managed Micro Rack Control Module. - NS: (No Signal) Glows red to indicate that the local Card is not connected with the remote Card.
+The TM LED will flash for 400 msec when a valid packet is received from the SNMP Management Module. - NS: (No Signal) glows red to indicate that the local mDSL Rack Card is not connected with the remote mDSL Rack Card.
+The TM LED will flash for 400 msec when a valid packet is received from the SNMP Management Module.